How Do You Convert Video Files?

 2. Freemake Video Converter

-As a free video converter that has stood its ground for years, there is something extraordinary about Freemake.
+As a video converter that has stood its ground for years, there is something extraordinary about Freemake.
 It allows you to convert videos, burn DVDs, and create photo slideshows.
 You're free to encode videos to over 500 formats, including MP4, MP3, WMV, AVI, MKV, DVD, 3GP, MOV, and others.

 A slight word of warning: Freemake deliberately shows you lots of upsell attempts, when you try to use its free version.
 If you stick to the free option, the video converting speed seems to be intentionally slowed down and Freemake logo is added at the beginning and end of all converted videos.
 This is terribly intrusive.
 But the logo and upsells will be removed and you can enjoy smooth video conversion, once you've upgraded to the paid version.